Guido Crosetto: Return to politics and resignation

-Crosetto returned to politics when the deputy Daniela Santanchè, a right-wing businesswoman and former member of PdL and FI in Lombardy, joined Meloni's FdI in December 2017.
-Crosetto and Santanchè in FdI represented the small and medium-sized enterprises of Northern Italy in the 2018 Italian general election.
-They became, respectively, members of the Chamber of Deputies and of the Senate of the Republic because the party's electoral support increased, surpassing 4.3% of votes at the national level for the first time.
-However, Crosetto resigned on 13 March 2019 to continue his business career, and after two days his former seat was assigned to the first candidate on the list of non-elected at the 2018 general election, the businesswoman and FdI member Lucrezia Mantovani.
-In April and May 2019, as non-candidate spokesman of the party, Crosetto helped Meloni in the campaign for the 2019 European Parliament election in Italy.
-FdI, which became a member of European Conservatives and Reformists (ECR), increased its electoral support, surpassing 6.4% of national level votes for the first time.
+Crosetto returned to politics when the deputy and fellow Cuneo native Daniela Santanchè, a right-wing businesswoman and former member of the PdL and FI in Lombardy, joined Meloni's FdI in December 2017.
+Crosetto and Santanchè represented the small and medium-sized enterprises of northern Italy, where they ran as FdI's candidates in the 2018 Italian general election, with Crosetto again serving since 28 January 2018 as FdI's national coordinator.
+They respectively became members of the Chamber of Deputies and the Senate of the Republic because the party's electoral support increased, with FdI candidates being elected across multiple regions, and were among the four members from Cuneo to be elected (the others were Emma Bonino and Laura Ravetto). surpassing 4.3% of votes at the national level for the first time.
+The party won around 16% of the votes in the constituency of Marene, Crosetto's hometown.